From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Net margin: $26K/month (38%)

-Why it broke: At 38% margin with no cash reserves, one bad month crushed him.
-Client payment delays + unexpected tech expense + one team member quit = $18K cash shortfall.
+At a 38% margin with no cash reserves, a single bad month crushed him: client payment delays, an unexpected tech expense, and one team member quitting combined into an $18K cash shortfall he couldn’t absorb.

-He couldn’t recover.
-Shut down before hitting $70K.
+He couldn’t recover and shut the business down before even reaching $70K.

-After Business 3 shutdown, he asked the right question: “What if these breaks are predictable?
-What if someone’s already mapped them?”
+After the Business 3 shutdown, he finally asked the right question: “What if these breaks are predictable, and what if someone’s already mapped them?”

-That’s when he found The Clear Edge.
-Not another tactic promising shortcuts.
-A complete system documenting every breaking point from $0 to $150K+ with prevention protocols.
+That’s when he found The Clear Edge—not another tactic promising shortcuts, but a complete system documenting every breaking point from $0 to $150K+ with prevention protocols.

-He spent 6 weeks studying.
-Built a roadmap.
-Started Business 4 with something he’d never had before: a complete map showing exactly what breaks at every stage and how to prevent it.
+He spent 6 weeks studying, built a roadmap, and started Business 4 with something he’d never had before: a complete map showing exactly what breaks at each stage and how to prevent it.

 Months 1-3: $0 → $15K Using Pre-Validation and Aggressive Pricing